WhatLibrarian/jekyll-now/OERweek2019.md

 ## Slide 2 Sharing is Caring

 Here at Whatcom Community College we've seen OER evolve from grant developed one-time resources to a growing culture of curating, sharing and updating materials.
 The SBCTC was instrumental in this culture shift through the initial creation of the Open Course Library.
-As a faculty librarian in this project I also saw how challenges around the technical operability of the materials was an obstacle to downstream use though CMS lock-in and how much work was required to move the materials to a different vendor so that they were more easily accessed on the open web.
+As a faculty librarian on this project I also saw how challenges around the technical operability of the materials was an obstacle to downstream use though LMS lock-in and how much work was required to move the materials to a different vendor so that they were more easily accessed on the open web.
 ___

 ## Slide 3 Pressbooks

-One way that we at WCC are building our institutional OER culture is through the deliberate and purposeful use of open source software and open standards so that the work we do can also be as technically open and interoperatible as possible.
+One way that Whatcom is building our institutional OER culture is through the deliberate and purposeful use of open source software and open standards so that the work we do can also be as technically open and interoperatible as possible.

 Despite our size as a small, 2500 FTE, rural college we've been able to leverage the collective power of large community driven open software projects to be the backbone of our OER infrastructure.